sebbacon/respire/views/diplomas/copd-diploma.md

 ### Learning outcomes

 * Recognise the signs and symptoms of COPD.
-* Understand the principles of appropriate tests to assist in confirming the diagnosis of COPD, as per NICE guidelines
+* Understand the principles of appropriate tests including spirometry to assist in confirming the diagnosis of COPD, as per NICE guidelines
 * Understand appropriate pharmacological and non-pharmacological management of a person with COPD as per NICE guidance and as per BNF
 * Be able to empower people with COPD to take control of their condition.
 * Be able to apply evidence-based practice through use of protocols.